SimonPaske/photo-puzzle-game/README.md

 ## Credits

 **W3SCHOOLS**

 * Code was used from [w3schools](https://www.w3schools.com/graphics/game_sound.asp) to add music.
 * Code was used from [w3schools](https://www.w3schools.com/howto/howto_css_modals.asp) to create a modal box.

 <br>

-Inspiration for the Puzzle Game logic were taken from
+Inspiration for the Puzzle Game logic was taken from

 * [Webmound](https://www.webmound.com/shuffle-javascript-array/)
 * [Rocoderes](https://rocoderes.com/slide-puzzle-game-in-html-css-and-javascript/)